Sample Data: TPC-DS¶

 TPC-DS contains a set of 99 queries with wide variation in complexity and range of data scanned.
 Each TPC-DS query asks a business question and includes the corresponding query to answer the question.
 We have generated samples of all 99 TPC-DS queries for you to explore.
 Alternatively, you can use the tools in the TPC-DS Benchmark Kit to generate many different versions of these queries that vary by parameter values.

-For the 10 TB version, the full set of 99 TPC-DS queries should complete in well under 2 hours using a Snowflake 2X-Large warehouse.
-If you use the 100 TB version, queries will complete in roughly 3 hours using a 4X-Large warehouse.
+For the 10 TB version, the full set of 99 TPC-DS queries should complete in under 45 minutes using a Snowflake 2X-Large warehouse.
+If you use the 100 TB version, queries should complete in under 1 hour using a 4X-Large warehouse.

 Below, we describe just one of the queries.
 More information about TPC-DS and all the queries involved can be found in the official TPC-DS specification.